 Can the $5,000 be a donation to a non-profit organization?

 Not really.
+5×5 Night was created for for-profit ideas only.
 Judges want each presenter to use the $5,000 to move his or her idea forward, even if it’s a small move.
 If it appears the grant will be donated to the general fund of a non-profit, that presenter will not be chosen as a winner.

 What are the judges looking for?

-The deadline to both submit ideas and vote on ideas is Tuesday before the next event at noon.
+The deadline to both submit ideas and vote on ideas is one week prior to the event.

 What if I miss the deadline?

-Any idea submitted after the Tuesday noon deadline is automatically in the running for the next event.
+Any idea submitted after the deadline is automatically in the running for the next event.

 If I submitted my idea once, do I have to submit it again?